SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Introduction

 While unsupervised methods are promising to retrieve the neighbors under some kind of distance metrics (such as $L_2$ distance), the neighbors in the feature space can not optimally reflect the semantic similarity.
 Therefore, supervised hashing methods~\cite{kulis2009learning,kulis2009fast,wang2010sequential,norouzi2011minimal,liu2012supervised,norouzi2012hamming,wang2013learning,wang2013order,li2013learning,lin2014fast,wang2015ranking,7298598} are proposed to utilize the semantic information such as image labels to generate effective hash codes.
 For example, Kulis \textit{et al.}~\cite{kulis2009learning} propose Binary Reconstruction Embedding (BRE) to learn hash functions by minimizing the reconstruction error between original distances and reconstructed distances in the Hamming space.
 Liu \textit{et al.}~\cite{liu2012supervised} propose Supervised Hashing with Kernels (KSH) to learn hash functions by preserving the pairwise relations between data samples provided by labels.
 Wang \textit{et al.}~\cite{wang2010sequential} propose Semi-supervised Hashing (SSH) to learn hash functions by minimizing the empirical error over labeled data while maximizing the information entropy of the generated hash codes over both labeled and unlabeled data.
 Norouzi \textit{et al.}~\cite{norouzi2012hamming} propose to learn hash functions based on a triplet ranking loss that can preserve relative semantic similarity.
 Ranking Preserving Hashing (RPH)~\cite{wang2015ranking} and Order Preserving Hashing (OPH)~\cite{wang2013order} are proposed to learn hash functions by preserving the ranking information, which is obtained based on the number of shared semantic labels between data examples.
 Shen \textit{et al.}~\cite{7298598} propose Supervised Discrete Hashing (SDH) to leverage label information to obtain hash codes by integrating hash code generation and classifier training.
+Shen \textit{et al.}~\cite{DPLM} further improve SDH by a discrete proximal linearized minimization method, which directly handles the discrete constraints during the learning process and improves the performance.